nemo-ufes/doce/docs/overview.md

                                 doce:measuredQualityKind doce:TotalAlkalinityAsCaCO3 ;
                                 gufo:hasQualityValue "22.0"^^xsd:double .

-For an in-situ doce:Measurement, the measured gufo:Object is often a doce:GeographicFeature, such as a river of a lake.
-Note that for an in-situ measurement of a doce:MetereologicalQuality, no specific gufo:Object is indicated.
+For an in-situ doce:Measurement (or a less detailed record of a measurement abstracting away from the sampling event and the sample), the measured gufo:Object is often a doce:GeographicFeature, such as a river (instance of doce:River) or a lake (instance of doce:Lake).
+Note that for the measurement of a doce:MetereologicalQuality, no specific gufo:Object is indicated.

 The following fragment represents the (in-situ) measurement of water temperature (no sampling involved in this case.)
 The location of the measurement itself is now relevant (in this case point RCA-01).
 The quality kind measured is doce:Temperature and the measurement is expressed in degrees Celsius (unit:DEC_C).
 (See [more on units](#measurement).)
 The measured value is represented with the gufo:hasQualityValue data property.
 In this case, the water in point RCA-01 measured 21.21 degrees Celsius on the 17th August 2009 at 14:24 Brasília Time: